comspace-dev/Pilot/README.md

 A mixin library for Sass providing values in px and rem.

 Note: There is no error output.
-I assume you have an advanced understanding of Sass and CSS as well.
+I assume you have a general understanding of Sass and CSS as well.

+## Requirements

+- Of course you need a way to compile [Sass](http://sass-lang.com)
+- You should import Pilot before all other Sass files
+- Set the <code>font-size</code> of your <code>html</code> to 62.5%:

+Otherwise Pilot will miscalculate all rem values!

 ## Constants